-Global Parkinson's Disease Drugs Market Size and Share
+Parkinson's Disease Drugs Market Size and Share

-Global Parkinson's Disease Drugs Market Analysis by Mordor Intelligence
+Parkinson's Disease Drugs Market Analysis by Mordor Intelligence

-The Parkinson disease market is valued at USD 5.76 billion in 2025 and is projected to reach USD 6.87 billion by 2030, registering a 3.58% CAGR.
+The Parkinson's disease drugs market is valued at USD 5.76 billion in 2025 and is projected to reach USD 6.87 billion by 2030, registering a 3.58% CAGR.
 Growth reflects an expanding patient pool and steady uptake of both symptomatic and disease-modifying options.
 Carbidopa–levodopa combinations retain commercial primacy, yet adenosine A2A antagonists advance fastest as clinicians seek complementary non-dopaminergic relief.
 Continuous infusion devices win clinical favor for reducing motor fluctuations, while digital pharmacies widen access to therapy.
 North America preserves revenue leadership, whereas Asia Pacific posts the quickest expansion as aging trends accelerate and reimbursement frameworks broaden.

 Key Report Takeaways